thoth-station/jupyterlab-requirements/README.md

 Currently Thoth is used by default and pipenv is backup.
 In the future user will be able to select specific one.

+Using the Thoth resolution engine you can request an optimized software that satisfies your requirements using the Thoth recommender system.
+You can choose the type of recommendation that better fits your needs:

+* latest
+* performance
+* security
+* stable
+* testing

+You can find more information and updates [here](https://thoth-station.ninja/recommendation-types/).

 ## Virtual environment for you dependencies

 Virtualenv created to run your notebook according to your dependencies requirement is created in: